Does coronavirus herald the demise of tickbox tourism? (this article was originally published in June 2020)

 It is impossible to predict how Covid-19 will play out and, in all likelihood, we will see localised future lockdowns in response to infection rates.
 If this happens, your travel arrangements will tumble like a house of cards.

-Build maximum flexibility into your schedule by either booking accommodation on the road or select booking options that are fully cancellable without a fee.
+Build maximum flexibility into your schedule by either booking accommodation on the road, or selecting booking options that are fully cancellable without a fee.
 Seek out travel providers that are providing flexible cancellation policies.

 For further protection, this is the one time where it might work to your advantage to book a package, either a hotel + flight or a group or package tour.